WebstoneHQ/platform/README.md

 When creating modules, teachers must adhere to strict guidelines.
 For example, to develop a _web_ module, the final HTML structure of each _web_ module has to contain well-defined `data-*` attributes on elements such as buttons, links, forms, etc. These attributes are used by end-to-end tests provided by the platform to validate a module's completeness.
 Automated tests will validate that a module works in all possible BYOC combinations.

-The same applies to _backend_ modules, _database_ schema definitions, etc.
+The same applies to _api_ modules, _database_ schema definitions, etc.

 ## Developer environment provisioning